 - Microspikes.
 Having microspikes for hiking in Johnston Canyon in winter is a must!
 If you’re new to snow hiking, you can get a pair of cheap microspikes on Amazon for $20, but these start falling apart after a few uses.
 If you can, invest a bit more money and get a better pair that will last you a while.

 - Trekking poles.
 Trekking or ski poles can come in handy with tackling the steeper uphill and downhill sections.

 - Waterproof hiking boots.
 A good pair of hiking boots can make all the difference in winter adventures!
-I recommend getting a pair that are water resistant and have lots of traction so you don’t slip and fall.
+I recommend getting a pair that is water resistant and has lots of traction so you don’t slip and fall.

 - Warm jacket.
 Due to the tall towering canyon walls, the temperatures are much cooler within the Johnston Canyon.
 Be sure to bring a warm jacket to keep you cozy as the temperatures start dropping!